basho/riak_cs/README.fs2-backend.txt

             {allow_mult,true}
         ]},

+Step 3b: If you haven't changed the setting of the Protocol Buffers
+         listener socket backlog buffer to something much larger than its default value, please add/edit the following in the 'riak_api' section of Riak's "app.config" file, e.g.,

+        {pb_backlog, 256},

 Step 4: In the "app.config" file for Riak CS (e.g. the
         "/etc/riak-cs/app.config" file), add the following config item to the beginning of the 'riak_cs' application section: